theoria-dataset/theoria-dataset/CONTRIBUTING.md

   - limiting_case: Special cases with restricted applicability
   - superseded: Completely replaced by more accurate theories

-- `validity_regime`:
-  - Physical conditions where theory applies and limitations
-  - Use for theories with specific applicability ranges
-  - Include both conditions where valid and limitations

 - `superseded_by`:
   - Theories that supersede or generalize this result
   - Use exact result_id values (without